dbsr/_xbmc/script.module._addon/README.md

 from _addon import cached

 # the first argument is the name of the cache file.
 The decorator will
-# create a 'cached' directory in the addon's profile directory and store
+# create a cached directory in the addon's profile directory and store
 # all cache files there.
 # cached uses the function's name plus the values of its arguments to create
 # an unique hash key.
 If it finds the entry in the cache it will intercept